codemicro/adventOfCode/challenges/2023/README.md

 <!-- ★ ☆ -->

+A day denoted with a star means it has a visualisation.

 | Day | Status | Solutions | Notes |
 |-----|--------|-----------|-------|
 | 01 - Trebuchet?! | ★ ★ | Python | I never knew detecting numbers could be so confusingly tricky |